api3dao/old-api3-docs/docs/airnode/v0.11/reference/chain-idiosyncrasies.md

 Execution costs on Arbitrum are calculated slightly differently than Ethereum, which impacts the gas required to fulfill requests.
 To account for this, we recommend a minimum value of `5000000` for `fulfillmentGasLimit` when using both Arbitrum mainnet and testnet.
+Note that `fulfillmentGasLimit` is optional, so if you prefer not to specify it, Airnode will attempt to estimate the appropriate gas limit automatically.
 For more on ArbGas
 [see here](https://developer.offchainlabs.com/docs/arbgas).

 ### Metis

 On the Metis testnet Stardust, though not on the Metis mainnet Andromeda, we recommend a `fulfillmentGasLimit` of at least `5000000`.
+If you prefer not to specify it, Airnode will attempt to estimate the appropriate gas limit automatically.

 ### Optimism